 To upload your article, log in to MyPublications, under the ‘My services’ list in MUSE.
 For detailed guidance on how to enter records and upload your files to WRRO, please use the myPublications help pages.

 It is important to upload the correct version of your article.
 For most publishers it is the Author Accepted Manuscript (AAM) that may be uploaded to any repository.
 The SHERPA/RoMEO database allows you to check specific publisher conditions if you wish to do so but the library open access team check all files before making them live to ensure depositors do not infringe copyright and that the embargo periods of your journal are REF compliant.

 NB: For all articles accepted for publication after the 1st of April 2016, a copy of the Author’s Accepted Manuscript (AAM) must be uploaded to WRRO to be eligible for submission to REF2020.
 For more information about this policy please see our position statement and our REF Guidance.

 Apply for funding for Gold open access

 University of Sheffield authors who believe they meet the funder eligibility requirements and wish to publish their article as gold open access should contact the library open access team at OAEnquiries@sheffield.ac.uk as soon as possible after their article is accepted for publication.
-Authors should always contact the open access team to confirm their eligibility before committing themselves to any paid open access options offered by the publisher.
+Authors should always contact the open access team to confirm their eligibility and that funds are still available before committing themselves to any paid open access options offered by the publisher.